1iveowl/SSDP.UPnP.PCL/README.md

 ```
 ###

-**IMPORTANT** If you are not seeing MSearcg responses or Notify messages try and your are running Windows, the try and stop the SSDP service so that it does not intercept the messages before they reach your code.
+**IMPORTANT** If you are not seeing MSearch responses or Notify messages and your are running Windows, then try and stop the Windows SSDP Service to prevent this server intercepting these messages before they reach your code.

 For details about what a multicast M-SEARCH Request is and how to use it: see the [UPnP Architecture documentation](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v2.0.pdf)).